novicap/api-docs/source/includes/_dynamic_discounting_invoices.md

 If your account has more than one legal entity, you must include a `debtor_id` along with every supplier, representing the entity which will pay invoices to that supplier.

+If an invoice already exists under the product with the same supplier and reference, and the invoice is not yet part of a payment instruction, we attempt to update it.
+If the supplier has already accepted early payment and the update changes the `amount`, `due_at`, or `adjustments_to_invoice`, we will cancel acceptance and ask the supplier to accept the new terms instead.

 ### HTTP Request